Essays on the Active Powers of the Human Mind: Reception

 Reid's work played a major role in the development of Scottish Common Sense Realism, a philosophical movement that emerged as a response to the skepticism of thinkers like David Hume.
 Reid argues that basic principles—such as the reality of the external world, the reliability of perception, and the existence of free will—are self-evident and grounded in common sense.
 He uses common sense as argument and epistemological way.
 This provided a counterpoint to the increasingly abstract and skeptical tendencies of Enlightenment philosophy.
 In his arguments Reid emphasized the direct perception of reality, which influenced not only his immediate followers but also later philosophers in both Europe and America.
 Due to Kant's strong critique and the latter's authority, an appropriate reception of Reid's philosophy was hindered in Germany.
-However the German philosopher Schopenhauer was a strong supporter of Reid's suggestions and agreed with his careful distinction of sensation and perception.
+However, the German philosopher Arthur Schopenhauer was a strong supporter of Reid's suggestions and agreed with his careful distinction of sensation and perception.
 While his work was not as much appreciated in Germany and England, it had a great impact on the French philosophy at that time and the philosophy of common sense was the dominant philosophy at American universities for half a century.
 This philosophy of common sense at American universities laid the groundwork for the American Pragmatism of the 19th and 20th centuries.
 Reid criticized the doctrine of his time which suggested that mental entities or ideas were the direct entities of thinking and that ideas only exist in the mind.
 This critique revived 150 years later in the writings of Bertrand Russell who also saw ideas rather as "curtain" between the outer reality and ourselves.
-The topic of human action and moral responsibility, as discussed in Reid’s Essays on the active powers of the human mind, evolved further in the centuries following its publication.
+The topic of human action and moral responsibility, as discussed in Reid’s Essays on the Active Powers of the Human Mind, evolved further in the centuries following its publication.
 By the mid-20th century, debates about free will were reframed in more psychological and neuroscientific terms and the debate gained new attention due to Libet's experiment which called the existence of free will into question.

-After the publication of Essays on the active powers of the human mind, Reid spent the remaining eight years of his life in a relatively quieter period and did not publish any further philosophical writings.
+After the publication of Essays on the Active Powers of the Human Mind, Reid spent the remaining eight years of his life in a relatively quieter period and did not publish any further philosophical writings.
 He remained active within his circle of philosophers in Edinburgh and Glasgow debating philosophical ideas in those years.
 Reid died in 1796.